-Table 7.35 Top 5 Industries in Hickman County
+Table 7.36 Top 5 Industries in Hickman County

 Top 5 Industries

 Industries Percentage of Total Employment by Industry

 All 15.0 %

 Government

 (Includes

 Education)

 Health Care 10.0%

 and Social

 Assis.

-Agriculture, Forestry, 6.0%
+Agriculture, 6.0%

+Forestry,

 etc.

 Retail Trade 4.0%

 Construction 2.0%

-As previously stated, farming is the most prevalent land use in the Hickman County.
+As previously stated, farming is the most prevalent land use in Hickman County.
 Table 7.30 is a summary of the farmland located in the Purchase Region and the land use for those acres.
 This data was retrieved from the United States Department of Agriculture.